Whether you’re the owner of a prize-winning breed with a high-maintenance coat or a regular bundle of fluff, dog grooming is an essential activity.

 - How often to groom your dog really depends on breed, coat condition, and your dog’s temperament.
-If you find lots of hairs coming off as you stroke your dog, it’s time for a grooming.
+If you find lots of hair coming off as you stroke your dog, it’s time for grooming.

 - If you have a canine that’s keener to splash in puddles and roll in the grass then you’ve likely got more grooming to do.

 - For truly short-haired dogs, some can go up to a month without the need for grooming.

 - For more medium-haired dogs, grooming is suggested around once a week.

 - For long-haired dogs, groom your dog daily for tangle-free hair.